 Anti-wrinkle injections are not just for women anymore.
-In fact, they've never been more popular with men.
+In fact, Botox for men has never been so popular.
 With more and more men talking openly about aesthetic treatments like anti-wrinkle injections, and male celebs praising it, it’s clear that there’s been a shift in attitude.
 So, what’s driving this popularity, and what are the benefits for men?
 I spoke to aesthetic practitioner Amar Suchde, founder of AMS Aesthetics, to get his insights, and he shared some fantastic points.

 First up, this really comes down to the individual.
 As with women, men should only ever get a treatment like anti-wrinkle injections if they want to - it should never be for someone else.
 Having said that, there are some incredible benefits connected to anti-wrinkle injections for both men and women.
 And with the advent of celebrities like Jimmy Carr discussing these more in the media, we’re likely to see more men choosing these treatments to look fresher.
 Read on for more...

 Hi Amar!
-Are anti-wrinkle injections for men becoming more popular?
+Is Botox for men becoming more popular?

 It’s 100% growing and becoming more popular.
 In fact, I’ve seen the number of men coming into my clinic for anti-wrinkle treatment grow from around 10-15% in the last year and a half.